Tough Questions Answered

 Oftentimes you’ll hear pastors or priests tell us to listen to what God has to say to us, but how exactly are we supposed to do this?
 Should we expect God to communicate in a booming voice, much like he spoke to Moses on the mountain?
 If not like this, then how are we to understand this command to listen to God?

-Christian philosopher Peter Kreeft introduces the concept of listening to God in his book Prayer for Beginners.
+Christian philosopher Peter Kreeft introduces the concept of listening to God in his book Prayer For Beginners.
 An important step in learning how to pray is learning how to listen to God.
 So, how do we go about listening to God?

 In a conversation, if you are the wisest, it makes sense for you to do most of the talking.
 If the other person is wiser, it makes sense for you to do most of the listening.
 The wiser the other is, the more listening you want to do.
 Well, prayer is conversation with God, and it makes no sense for us to do most of the talking.
 We ought to be listening most of the time.